-Action number Short description 4.
-Human resource plan IRRS module number 1; 3; 4 Summary report section 1.8; 3.2; 3.3Error!
-Reference source not found.; 4.4 IAEA safety standard requirement(s) GSR Part 3 - Requirement 17: Effective independence in the performance of regulatory functions requirement(s) consideration shall be authorized parties, and regulatory aspects and training.
-The regulator professionally and with GSR Part 3 - Requirem body 4.11 The regulatory be competent staff.
-A hurnumber of staff necess fective independence of the regulator given when new staff members are at the independence of the regulator I safety considerations shall be emply body shall ensure that its staff open in its remit in relation to safety.
-The safety consideration is safety.
-The safety consideration is safety.
-The safety consideration is safety.
-The safety competence of the safety consideration is safety.
-The safety consideration is safety consideration in the safety consideration is safety.
-The safety consideration is safety consideration in the safety consideration is safety.
-The safety consideration is safety consideration in the safety consideration is safety consideration. recruited from y body, nasized in their rate the regulatory ed and ed that states the ills and abilities Context ARPANSA is currently developing a system to ensure that its refunctions including staffing and competence and other resour consistent with the requirements of ISO:17020:2012 Conform-Requirements for operation of various types of bodies perfor inspection.
-This includes a Qualification Card system to checkperson employed as a regulatory officer meets minimum comstandards to become an authorised Inspector. ourcing is ormity assessment offorming ock-off when a taken into account in t processes, and is unde with pre-existing comp job and other training business.
-The action sh recruitment and training entifies core competencies for Inspect he recruitment and personnel devel rway to establish resource plans.
-Re betencies which are then supplement that allows them to fully participate hould also consider the particular iss ing of staff from licence holders, as we to the integrity of the regulatory ac opment cruits are hired ted with on-the- in the regulatory ues surrounding rell as other from the Joint Externa es between this action item and the I Evaluation of Core Competencies u HO), referred to in action item 1.
-Action to perform and be informed by, the least the factors mention rce plan is under development and vone ISO 17020 project, which takes into oned above under 'Context' and is integrated and the Agency o account at ntegrated with Deadline End 2019
+Action number Short description on 4.
+Human resource e plan IRRS module number 1; 3; 4 Summary report section 1.8; 3.2; 3.3Error!
+Reference source not found.; 4.4 IAEA safety standard requirement(s) GSR Part 3 - Requirement 17: Effective independence in the performance of regulatory functions consideration shauthorized parti regulatory aspectraining.
+The reg 4.8 To maintain the effective independence of the regulatory body, special consideration shall be given when new staff members are recruited from authorized parties, and the independence of the regulatory body, regulatory aspects and safety considerations shall be emphasized in their training.
+The regulatory body shall ensure that its staff operate professionally and within its remit in relation to safety.
+GSR Part 3 - Red body quirement 18: Staffing and competence of of the regulatory competent staff number of staff tory body has to have appropriately qualifularies.
+A human resources plan shall be develon necessary and the essential knowledge, start all the necessary regulatory function ped that states the skills and abilities Context ARPANSA is currently developing a system to ensure that its regulatory functions including staffing and competence and other resourcing is consistent with the requirements of ISO:17020:2012 Conformity assessn-Requirements for operation of various types of bodies performing inspection.
+This includes a Qualification Card system to check-off when a person employed as a regulatory officer meets minimum competency standards to become an authorised Inspector. esourcing is formity assessment erforming neck-off when a ARPANSA currently identifies core competencies for Inspectors and this is taken into account in the recruitment and personnel development processes, and is underway to establish resource plans.
+Recruits are hired with pre-existing competencies which are then supplemented with on-the-job and other training that allows them to fully participate in the regulatory business.
+The action should also consider the particular issues surrounding recruitment and training of staff from licence holders, as well as other factors that contribute to the integrity of the regulatory activities. from the Joint E linkages between this action item and th xternal Evaluation of Core Competencies ons (WHO), referred to in action item 1.
+Action to perform and be informed least the factors resource plan is under development and d by, the ISO 17020 project, which takes i mentioned above under 'Context' and is ride arrangements for managing the Agen nto account at integrated with Deadline End 2019